SPC’s river safety actions - Saltford Parish Council

 Photo taken at The Riverside Inn public house December 2022

-SPC has approached the Environment Agency, B&NES Council, and Wessex Water raising concerns about river safety, safety awareness and River Avon water quality.
+In recent years SPC has approached the Environment Agency, B&NES Council, and Wessex Water raising concerns about river safety, safety awareness and River Avon water quality.
 This includes highlighting concerns regarding storm overflows into the River Avon at Saltford.
-It has also been in contact with landowners in the local area regarding safety issues, including the removal of rope swings near the river.

 SPC awarded a £500 grant to the Great Western Air Ambulance Charity at its September 2020 meeting.
 In 2019 the Great Western Air Ambulance Charity’s Critical Care Team were tasked to five critically ill and injured patients in Saltford.
 In past years, the GWAAC has attended several river accidents and incidents in Saltford due to the remote and hard-to-reach nature of Saltford’s river side areas.